Museum Het Schip organises several guided tours for students around the museum, in the Spaarndammer-area and in other parts of the city.

 - The interior of the former postoffice in the Spaarndammer-area

-The guide will discuss the specific style of the Amsterdam School, the history of social housing and urban planning.
-On request we can make adjustments to the tour to make it fit in a specific study program.
-Acces to the exhibitions is included, however the tour does not neccesarily include the exhibitions.
-Please take at least 30 minutes to visit the museum.
+This guided tour explores the distinctive style of the Amsterdam School, along with the history of social housing and urban planning.
+Upon request, the tour can be tailored to fit a specific study program.
+Access to the museum's exhibitions is included in the ticket price, though the tour itself does not necessarily cover them.
+We recommend allowing at least 30 minutes to visit the exhibitions independently.

 Please

-Discover the various buildings in this beautiful area: social housing at De Dageraad by Piet Kramer and Michel de Klerk, middle-class houses, schools, a bathhouse, bridges by Piet Kramer and many sculptures by the imaginative city sculptor Hildo Krop.
-Take a closer look at the detailed brickwork, planting, beautiful doors and special windows, hidden squares, ... all placed within the context of the rise of Social Democracy.
+Explore the many remarkable buildings in the area, including the De Dageraad social housing complex by Piet Kramer and Michel de Klerk, as well as middle-class residences, schools, a public bathhouse, bridges designed by Kramer, and expressive sculptures by the city’s imaginative sculptor Hildo Krop.
+Take time to appreciate the intricate brickwork, lush plantings, ornate doors and windows, hidden courtyards, and more - all set against the backdrop of the rise of social democracy.

 Please